RishikaC06/TextManipulator/README.md

 # Text Manipulator and analyzer
 This is a react based app designed using bootstrap.
-It provides basic text analysis and manipulation functionaities.
+It provides basic text analysis and manipulation functionaities such as removing extra spaces, case conversion, etc

 ## Available Scripts